The 8 Best Meal Prep Containers for Quick and Easy Meals, According to Customers

 Many people are unsure of exactly how many meal prep containers they need when they're first getting started.
 Ultimately, it depends on how many meals you plan to make ahead of time.
 Try starting with six containers, says Koren.
 That should be plenty to work with if you're not prepping every single meal.

 "With six containers, you can do five lunches or a couple lunches and dinners for the week," she explains.
 If you're planning to prep three meals a day for five days, though, you might want to consider grabbing a few more.
-(Heads up: Here's how to pick the perfect meal-prep recipe.)
+(Related: The Beginner's Guide to Bodybuilding Meal Prep and Nutrition)

 "Start with cheaper containers because it might take some time to figure out which size is best," suggests Koren.
-"I started with 40-oz containers, which were way too big.
-Now I use 25-oz (about 3 cups) containers and they're perfect.
+"I started with 40-ounce containers, which were way too big.
+Now I use 25-ounce (about 3 cups) containers and they're perfect.
 You have to experiment to find the best size for you!"
-(If you're just getting started, read up on these meal-prep mistakes to avoid for faster, healthier, and better food.)
+(Related: 11 Freezer Meal Prep Hacks You Need to Try)

 Not all containers have the same rules for reheating, washing, and freezing.
 "When you're buying containers, it will say on the package how to wash them properly and if they can be frozen," says Koren.
 The package should also explain which heat methods are safe.